Amazon Web Services (AWS)

 Although the region is already set in the profile, we'll also be using the region in many of the commands.
 We can save it as a variable.

-export AWSREGION=ap-southeast-1
+export AWS_REGION=ap-southeast-1